Lateral adjustment

 Longitudinal adjustment

-5. To access the hood hinge nuts, remove the plastic trim from the bottom of the wheel arch on the side where the adjustment is being made.
+5. To access the hood hinge mounting nuts, remove the plastic trim from the bottom of the wheel arch on the side where the adjustment is being made.

 9. With the hood closed and properly adjusted, tighten the hinge nuts.